November 2021 Committee on School Finance/Permanent School Fund Item 1

 TEC, §39.033 permits, through an agreement with the Texas Education Agency (TEA), private schools to administer adopted assessment instruments if private schools reimburse TEA the cost for administering the assessment.
 The per-student cost of administering adopted assessments is determined by the SBOE.

-PREVIOUS BOARD ACTION: In November 2019, the SBOE approved the costs of administering the STAAR and TELPAS assessments to private school students for the 2019–2020 school year.
-These costs were determined based on the assessments administered during the 2018–2019 school year.
+PREVIOUS BOARD ACTION: In November 2020, the SBOE approved the costs of administering the STAAR and TELPAS assessments to private school students for the 2020–2021 school year.

 BACKGROUND INFORMATION AND JUSTIFICATION: Since the spring 1996 test administration, private schools, including home schools, have been eligible to participate on a voluntary basis in the Texas assessment program.
-During the 2019–2020 school year, no private schools administered STAAR or TELPAS assessments because STAAR assessments were cancelled and TELPAS assessments were to be completed on an optional basis due to the COVID-19 pandemic.
+During the 2020–2021 school year, participation in these voluntary assessments for grades 3 through 12 involved 17 private schools and 2,558 students.
+Attachment II lists the 2020–2021 participating private schools.

 Under TEC, §39.033, private schools that administer the tests must enter into an agreement with TEA.
 The agreement requires private schools, as determined appropriate by the commissioner of education, to provide the commissioner the information listed in TEC, §39.053(c) and §39.301(c), which includes information to be used as indicators of academic performance, and to maintain confidentiality as required under TEC, §39.030.
 Private schools that participate in the assessments must provide reimbursement for the cost of administering the assessments, which may not exceed the per-student cost of administering the same assessment to a student enrolled in a public school district.
 In addition, participating private schools must agree to test all eligible students and to administer the primary form of all subject-area tests available for a particular grade.

-FISCAL IMPACT: The figures provided in the attachment cover the costs of administering the STAAR and TELPAS assessments.
+FISCAL IMPACT: The figures provided in Attachment I cover the costs of administering the STAAR and TELPAS assessments.
 There are no additional fiscal implications.

 DATA AND REPORTING IMPACT: Private schools choosing to administer the statewide tests must agree to follow standard procedures for test administration, maintain security and confidentiality, and report to the commissioner their test results and other information outlined in TEC, §39.053(c) and §39.301(c).